 1.0 Rebasing is dangerous

 Most people, even strident advocates of rebase, agree that rebase can cause problems when misused.
-The Git rebase documentation talks about the golden rule of rebase: that it should never be used on a public branch.
+The Git rebase documentation talks about the golden rule of rebasing: never rebase on a public branch.
 Horror stories of misused rebase abound, and the rebase documentation devotes considerable space toward explaining how to recover from rebase errors and/or misuse.

 Sometimes sharp and dangerous tools are justified, because they accomplish things that cannot be done otherwise, or at least cannot be done easily.
 Rebase does not fall into that category, because it provides no new capabilities.